Deeds of Variation

-Deeds of Variation provide a means of saving inheritance tax after a person has died.
-Inheritance Tax is a combined gift tax and death duty.
+Deeds of Variation can affect inheritance tax after a person has died.
 This tax is applied to gifts and deemed gifts made in a person’s lifetime and, upon death, on their estate.
-For example, if a husband and wife did not do any tax planning during their joint lifetimes, the surviving spouse may be able to save tax for the family by means of a Deed of Variation after their husband or wife has died.

-If the deceased died intestate (i.e. leaving no valid Will) a Deed of Variation provides a means of overriding the arbitrary division of his/her estate between spouse and blood relatives that is prescribed by law.
+If the deceased died intestate (i.e. leaving no valid Will) a Deed of Variation provides a means of overriding the statuary division of his/her estate between spouse and blood relatives.

 There are many circumstances in which the deceased’s executors and beneficiaries may wish to sign a Deed of Variation.
 For example, it may be felt that someone close to the deceased had not been properly provided for.
-Alternatively an affluent elderly beneficiary might wish to redirect his/her legacy to his/her children.
+Alternatively an affluent or elderly beneficiary might wish to redirect their legacy.